saritasa-nest/saritasa-pre-commit-hooks/README.md

 - Fails the push with an error if it's a force push, that would rewrite history (non-fast-forward).
 - Skips checks for branch deletions and new branches.

+### How it works

+When you run `git push`, git calls the `pre-push` hook with two parameters (remote name and remote URL).

+Information about the commits which are being pushed is supplied as lines to the standard input in the form:

+`<local_ref> <local_sha> <remote_ref> <remote_sha>`

+For more info on git's pre-push hook, see [official githooks documentation](https://git-scm.com/docs/githooks#_pre_push)

+Then the hook computes the SHA for an empty blob via `git hash-object --stdin < /dev/null` to get the exact length of the hash object.
+This is done in order not to hardcode a string of 40 zeroes (it's 40 digits for SHA-1, but what if the algorithm changes).

+And then the hook replaces all the hex digits in that result with `0` to form a "zero SHA" of the same length.

+The "zero SHA" is then compared to indicate the:

+- Branch deletion, if `local_sha == zero_sha`
+- Or a new branch creation, if `remote_sha == zero_sha`.

+In both of these cases, the hook skips future checks (because deleting or creating a new branch cannot rewrite remote history).

+And for any other update (in the case, where both `local_sha` and `remote_sha` are non-zero) the hook runs `git merge-base --is-ancestor <remote_sha> <local_sha>` to get if the `remote_sha` is an ancestor of `local_sha`.

+If it exits with code `0`, it means that `remote_sha` is an ancestor of `local_sha`.
+Which means, that this was a fast-forward update, and the push will be allowed.

+If it exits with code `1`, it means that `remote_sha` is not an ancestor of `local_sha`.
+Which indicates that this was a force (non-fast-forward) push, the push is rejected, printing an error message:

+- **[ERROR] Refusing force (non-fast-forward) push on refs/heads/main.**

+For more info on git merge-base --is-ancestor, see the [official git-merge-base documentation](https://git-scm.com/docs/git-merge-base#Documentation/git-merge-base.txt---is-ancestor)

 ### Hook usage example

 Example of what should be added to `.pre-commit-config.yaml`: